unclebob7/geekit/_posts/2018-09-26-introduction.md

 introduction: Know more about me.
 ---

 I am presently a Junior student pursing my B.Eng in the faculty of telecommunication at CUG.
-My ex[pertises of interest are Android development, Machine learning, especially NLP.
+My expertises of interest are Android development, Machine learning, especially NLP.

 > _**When time was young , getting asked with the "what's your dream ?" question , I got laughed at answering with "Change The World" , which I seriously mean it.**_